jadonharsh109/Vagrant-LAMP-Automate/README.md

 Step 3.
 Open the Directory using GitBash.

 Step 4.
-Type "Vagrant up" and the Vm's will start booting up.
+Type "vagrant up" and the Vm's will start booting up.

 Step 5.
 After booting of vm, Type "vagrant ssh" which will login to the linux machine.